Sumerian Comics

-Sumerian Comics is an American comic book publisher based in Los Angeles, California.
+Sumerian Comics is an American comic book publisher based in Nashville, Tennessee.
 The company was founded in 2020 by Nathan Yocum and Ryan Swanson as Behemoth Comics.
-The comic division sells over half a million (500,000+) comics yearly, reached 8th in total market share in 2021, and has worked on titles with Ubisoft, Netflix, among others.
+The comic division sells over half a million (500,000+) comics yearly, reached 8th in total market share in 2021, and is known for its array of licensed titles for films like American Psycho, The Crow, Basic Instinct; artists Bad Omens, Guns N' Roses, Sleep Token; and working with companies like Ubisoft, Netflix, and others.
 Their titles are currently distributed globally by Simon & Schuster & Diamond Comic Distributors.
-They've released works in other industries, like video games on Steam, PlayStation 5, Xbox Series X/S, and other platforms.
-As of 2022, the company is owned by Sumerian Records and was subsequently renamed as Sumerian Comics in July 2022.
+The company is owned by Sumerian Publishing Group and was renamed Sumerian Comics in July 2022.

 History

 2020–2022: Behemoth

 Founded in 2020 after acquiring the Spain-based comic book publisher, Amigo Comics, Behemoth Comics debuted in the March Previews catalog for Diamond Comic Distributors.
 Owing to the COVID-19 pandemic and Diamond shutting down its distribution services for a brief period, Behemoth's first titles were not released until July 2020.
 On May 25, 2020 Bloody Disgusting announced that Behemoth would be releasing a spin-off of the popular video game series, Hotline Miami.
 The title, Hotline Miami: Wildlife is an 8-part series that was released monthly beginning in September 2020.

 In November 2020, Bleeding Cool announced that A Girl Walks Home Alone at Night #1, written by film Director, Ana Lily Amirpour had sold through at least 10,000 copies of its first printing and would receive a second printing before the first issues releases.
 Shortly after Publishers Weekly and Graphic Policy revealed that Behemoth had signed a global distribution deal with Simon & Schuster and received managed publisher status with Amazon, Kindle, and ComiXology.
 The article also revealed that they acquired Film and TV representation for a portion of their books by the Hollywood-based Talent Agency, Grandview/Automatik founded by notable Film Producer, Brian Kavanaugh-Jones (Insidious, Sinister, Upgrade).
 The deal with Simon & Schuster would only cover trade paperbacks for the global market meanwhile Diamond Comic Distributors would still distribute their comic books and graphic novels to hobby stores around the globe.

 On February 22, 2021, as part of the Comic Industry's Annual Publisher and Retailer conference, ComicsPro, Behemoth announced that it would publish the comic MFKZ, which was adapted and released as a film on Netflix.
 Shortly after the conference it was revealed that You Promised Me Darkness #1 had sold through 55,000 copies, marking the publisher's best selling first issue to date alongside MFKZ #1, which reached 40,000 copies sold.
 The company was revealed as a sponsor for the 2021 Fangoria Chainsaw Awards.